Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Specialists: These focus on specific sectors, technologies or market segments in which they have deep expertise and extensive networks.

-of Private Equity
+Opportunities and risks of Private Equity

 Aspect Opportunities Risks

-Value enhancement Opportunity to increase company value through operational improvements, cost reductions and expansion Limited opportunities to increase value in saturated or stagnating markets
+Value enhancement Opportunity to increase the value of the company through operational improvements, cost reductions, and expansion Limited opportunities for value enhancement in saturated or stagnating markets

 Network Access to a broad network of experts and other companies Dependence on the network and external consultants can lead to high costs

-Liquidity Opportunity to tie up capital for the long term and focus on long-term value appreciation Low liquidity as investments are usually tied up for the long term and cannot be sold quickly
+Liquidity Opportunity to tie up capital for the long term and focus on long-term value appreciation Low liquidity, as investments are usually tied up for the long term and cannot be sold quickly

 Why is private equity being criticized?